proxmox/proxmox-backup/docs/tape-backup.rst

  └───────────────┴──────────┴────────────┴─────────────┘

 Tape libraries usually provide some special import/export slots (also called "mail slots").
-Tapes inside those slots are acessible from outside, making it easy to add/remove tapes to/from the library.
+Tapes inside those slots are accessible from outside, making it easy to add/remove tapes to/from the library.
 Those tapes are considered to be "offline", so backup jobs will not use them.
 Those special slots are auto-detected and marked as